 Water moves constantly between these reservoirs through the processes of evaporation, condensation and precipitation, surface and underground flow, and others.
 The driving force for the hydrologic cycle is the sun, which provides the energy needed for evaporation just as the flame of a gas stove provides the energy necessary to boil water and create steam.
 Water changes from a liquid state to a gaseous state as it evaporates from the oceans, lakes, streams, and soil (see our Water: Properties and Behavior module for a further explanation).
 Because the oceans are the largest reservoir of liquid water, that is where most evaporation occurs.
 The amount of water vapor in the air varies widely over time and from place to place; we feel these variations as humidity.

 The presence of water vapor in the atmosphere is one of the things that makes Earth livable for us.
 In 1859, Irish naturalist John Tyndall began studying the thermal properties of the gases in Earth's atmosphere.
 He found that some gases, like carbon dioxide (CO2) and water vapor, trap heat in the atmosphere (a property commonly called the greenhouse effect), while other gases like nitrogen (N2) and argon (Ar) allow heat to escape to space.
-The presence of water vapor in the atmosphere helps keep surface air temperatures on Earth range from about -40° C to 55° C. Temperatures on planets without water vapor in the atmosphere, like Mars, stay as low as -100° C.
+The presence of water vapor in the atmosphere helps keep surface air temperatures on Earth in a range from about -40° C to 55° C. Temperatures on planets without water vapor in the atmosphere, like Mars, stay as low as -100° C.

 Once water vapor is in the air, it circulates within the atmosphere.
 When an air package rises and cools, the water vapor condenses back to liquid water around particulates like dust, called condensation nuclei.
 Initially these condensation droplets are much smaller than raindrops and are not heavy enough to fall as precipitation.
 These tiny water droplets create clouds.
 As the droplets continue to circulate within the clouds, they collide and form larger droplets, which eventually become heavy enough to fall as rain, snow, or hail.
 Though the amount of precipitation varies widely over Earth's surface, evaporation and precipitation are globally balanced.
 In other words, if evaporation increases, precipitation also increases; rising global temperature is one factor that can cause a worldwide increase in evaporation from the world’s oceans, leading to higher overall precipitation.

 Since oceans cover around 70% of Earth’s surface, most precipitation falls right back into the ocean and the cycle begins again.
 A portion of precipitation falls on land, however, and it takes one of several paths through the hydrologic cycle.
-Some water is taken up by soil and plants, some runs off into streams and lakes, some percolates into the groundwater reservoir, some falls on glaciers and accumulates as glacial ice.
+Some water is taken up by soil and plants, some runs off into streams and lakes, some percolates into the groundwater reservoir, and some falls on glaciers and accumulates as glacial ice.

 The hydrologic cycle on land